Everything for Demon King Evelogia: Manga

 Everything for Demon King Evelogia is written and illustrated by Io Kaziwara.
 It is serialized on the website ComicFesta under the Screamo label, as well as the mobile app Mecha Comic, since April 16, 2020.
-The chapters were later released in seven bound volumes by Suiseisha under the Glanz BL Comics imprint.
+The chapters have been released in eight bound volumes by Suiseisha under the Glanz BL Comics imprint.
 The manga is serialized in English by Coolmic in webtoon format under the title Reincarnated into Demon King Evelogia's World.
 On July 30, 2025, Seven Seas Entertainment announced that they would be releasing the series in print.

 In 2021, Kaziwara stated through an interview with Chil Chil that she enjoyed creating the costumes for the series; however, due to the amount of artistic detail in the manga, she developed severe tendonitis while drawing the first volume.
 Regarding the second volume, Kaziwara mentioned that Panopia, the owner of the armor shop, became one of her favorite characters and that because he was the first dark-skinned character in her work, she felt his design was "fresh" and "fun to draw."
 Kaziwara stated that the dance scene was her favorite scene in the volume, as she had envisioned drawing a dance scene where two characters "hold hands and dance."
 As the characters received new outfits, Kaziwara stated she enjoyed designing them, but because she wasn't used to drawing them, she often missed details and colors.
 She stated that Gozu's new outfit was MacKiddie's in the original game.
 For the third volume, Kaziwara paid particular attention to Gozu's expressions.
 Her favorite and most difficult scene to draw was the dining hall scene due to amount of background characters.